mabdilahCSE/Shanks-Story/README.md

 Submitted by: **Mohamed Abdilahi**

-**Red-Haire** is an app that introduces the legendary Red-Haired Shanks, feared and powerful pirate in the One Piece world with nations under his cotrol
+**Red-Haired Shanks** is an app that introduces the legendary Red-Haired Shanks, feared and powerful pirate in the One Piece world with nations under his cotrol

 Time spent: **10** hours spent in total